deoluoyinlola/aws-services-hands-on-series/cfncustom-resources.md

-!Note that all the files reference are find inside cfncustom-resources dir of Docs dir.
-And the architecture for the project as below;
+!Note that all the files, images and architecture reference are find inside cfncustom-resources dir of Docs dir.;
 ![CFCustomResourcesArch.png](Docs/cfncustom-resources/CFCustomResourcesArch.png)

 * [Goals](#goals)